5 min read

 3 min read

-As an independent wealth management firm based in Toronto, Richardson GMP is known for their strategic partnership with clients, entrepreneurial approach and innovative investments.
+As an independent wealth management firm based in Toronto, Richardson GMP is known for its strategic partnership with clients, entrepreneurial approach, and innovative investments.
 Investment Analyst, Alexander Tjiang, focuses on event-driven and behavioral finance.

 - Line by line read-throughs: Alexander spends a lot of time reading through every line of earnings transcripts to understand the key themes and changes in management tone

 - Evaluating nuances in language and Sentiment: Minor inflections in tone and variances in language are something Alexander looks at for each call.

 - Updating models: pulling financial data to update models with the most recent information available

 - Provide recommendations to management: Alexander delivers a presentation of his findings and recommendations to his PM after thorough analysis.

 “This earnings season was huge using AlphaSense.
 It was phenomenal; it took minutes to go through a company and get smart, quick.”
 Alexander Tijang, Investment Analyst

 To successfully navigate earnings season and keep up with the pace of the market, Alexander sought a solution that would allow him to automate much of his research process and access all the documents he needed within one platform.